Table of Contents

 This program is administered by the Rhode Island Division of Elderly Affairs.
 To inquire about eligibility or begin the application process, one should contact their Regional POINT Agency.

-One can download the state pocket manual to services here, though it does not contain much information about this program and has not been updated since 2016.
+One can download the state pocket manual to services here, though very limited information about the program is provided.